Whenever You're Ready (The Zombies song): Release and reception

 In the United States, the single achieved good reviews.
 In a review for Cashbox magazine the single was introduced as "The Zombies should have no difficulty in zooming up the hitsville path lickety-split with this ultra-commercial Parrot offering called “Whenever You’re Ready."
 They called the track a "medium-paced" romantic song, positively noting the lyrics about the protagonist wanting his ex-girlfriend to return.
 In the UK, the single also received primarily positive reviews.
 In a review for New Musical Express, critic Derek Johnson stated "piano and cymbals support the soloist at the outset, then it breaks into a unison-vocal mid-shaker."
-He writes that he enjoyed their rhythm and blues-influenced music while simultaneosuly praising Colin Blunstone for his vocal output, which Johnson believes works because he doesn't resort to shouting.
+He writes that he enjoyed their rhythm and blues-influenced music while simultaneously praising Colin Blunstone for his vocal output, which Johnson believes works because he doesn't resort to shouting.
 He ends the review by positively noting the keyboard solo which appears during the instrumental break.

 Retrospectively, Matthew Greenwald calls "Whenever You're Ready" one of the group's "most accessible efforts".
 He states that the "lush" melody is reminiscent of both Burt Bacharach and Brian Wilson, calling it a "stylish slice of Beach Boys-inspired pop".
 He closes by stating that is one of the best earlier compositions by the group.
-Eric Harvey from Pitchfork calls the track "Motown-flavoured", while Michael Gallucci of Ultimate Classic Rock listed it at number seven on his list of Top-10 Songs By The Zombies, citing it to be "loaded with the band's classic sounds, including a jazzy electric piano solo and a catchy chorus."
+Eric Harvey from Pitchfork calls the track "Motown-flavoured", while Michael Gallucci of Ultimate Classic Rock listed it at number eight on his list of Top-10 Songs By The Zombies, citing it to be "loaded with the band's classic sounds, including a jazzy electric piano solo and a catchy chorus."
 He ends by stating that he wished it fared better on the charts.